Vampire Beach: Legacy

 Jason is with his dream girl and things are great.
 Until Sienna's parents decide to separate them that is.
 In a steamy meeting in the rain Jason's aunt catches them and threatens to report them to Sienna's parents, unless he is turned into a vampire.
 The downside is that the transformation can cause insanity and death in some people.
 Thankfully, the lab that Sienna's dad works at has a machine that can tell Jason if the transformation is right for him.
 It is, but it's not alright for his aunt, who is a powerful figure in vampire politics.
 She disappears, and Sienna's parents agree to let them see each other again.

 High Stakes

 Sienna's big sister, Paige, returns to Malibu and convinces Jason and his friends to take a spontaneous trip to Las Vegas.
 It becomes clear that Paige has a frightening secret (which considering they are mostly vampires is saying something) which could put them all in danger.
 The stakes get high as they battle to save one of their own.

 Hunted

 As the senior year draws to a close tensions are heightened by the unexplained disappearance of vampires in other cities.
 When the parents all leave for a major vampire conference, the disappearances start in Malibu.
 Jason and his friends have to track down who is kidnapping vampires and why - and this time, the humans may have to save the day.

+Background

+Vampire Beach is among the many young adult series about vampires that have surged in popularity by the early 2010s.
+According to Voice of Youth Advocates's Lorraie Squires, the book is influenced by the television series Beverly Hills, 90210 and the horror fiction novelist R. L. Stine.
+She said that traditionalists would be upset by how the series reimagines vampire lore but could resonate with The O.C. and A-List audiences.

+Reception

+In her review of Initiation, Ellie Housden of The Courier-Mail wrote that the book "isn't as wholesome as some teenage fiction; there's some drinking and suggestions of lust that have nothing to do with blood."
+The Age book critic Frances Atkinson found the book to be "unashamedly cheesy", filled with "teen-speak and popular culture references", and "the book you can't wait to read on the beach".
+A reviewer from The Bookseller praised the book, stating, "I can't help loving these books, they are out-rageously addictive, super cool, and as sharp as a wooden stake right to the heart."

+John Jacob of The ALAN Review called Bloodlust "a well-written tale of school life in Malibu".
+South Wales Argus book critic Paul McGarvey thought the book lacked originality but concluded it was "an enjoyable enough and breezy read for fans of trashy teen fiction".